MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 You can configure this constraint to specify the maximum number of warehouses that you want a single order to be split among.
 In other words, if you specify three warehouses for this constraint, every sales order must be fulfilled from one, two, or three different warehouses.
 If you prefer the whole sales order to be fulfilled from only one fulfillment source, you must specify one as the maximum number of warehouses.
 If fulfillment of a sales order requires more than three warehouses, the sales order won't be fulfilled at all unless the **Restrict partial fulfillment of orders** constraint is disabled and the **Limit number of warehouses** constraint is enabled.

-By default, the Fulfillment and Returns Optimization provider will split a sales order among as many warehouses as are required, while also respecting inventory conditions and other constraints.
+By default, the Fulfillment and Returns Optimization provider splits a sales order among as many warehouses as are required, while also respecting inventory conditions and other constraints.

 To specify the number of warehouses to split orders among, select **New Limit Number of Warehouses Constraint** to add an entry, and then select **Save**.